brompwnie/ed/README.md

 # ed
-Ed is a tool used to identify accessible UNIX Domain Sockets
+Ed is a tool used to identify and exploit accessible UNIX Domain Sockets

 # What does it do?
-Ed is a binary to help you find accessible UNIX domain sockets on a container or host.
-This is useful for hunting Docker.sock when it has been mounted to a non-default location and or not mounted with the defualt name i.e  "/var/run/Docker.sock".
+Ed is a binary to help you find and exploit accessible UNIX domain sockets on a container or host.
+This is useful for hunting Docker.sock when it has been mounted to a non-default location and or not mounted with the default name i.e  "/var/run/Docker.sock".

 # Why ed?
 Finding exposed UNIX domain sockets, especially Docker.sock, is very useful ;) Ed can be useful in a DevOps process to ensure that Containers do not have any unnecessarily exposed sockets.